Hurence/logisland/logisland-documentation/monitoring.rst

 - executor: A Spark executor.
 - driver: The Spark driver process (the process in which your SparkContext is created).
 - shuffleService: The Spark shuffle service.
-- logisland: all the logisland processing
+- logisland: all the LogIsland processing

 Edit `$SPARK_HOME/conf/metrics.properties` file to look like this: